mayankagarwal2212/CoWIN_Booking/README.md

 When prompted, enter the otp received in the provided mobile number.
 This will generate a fresh token and the captcha.

-Update the session_id, center_id, slot from the `available_slots.txt` file based on your preference.
-If you are aware of the center and waiting for the slot to open, you can update the script `generate_token.py` and generate the alert for this one only.
-One can merge the two scripts in this case.
+Open the file `available_slots.csv` and update the columns `Book This` to 1 and enter the captcha in the `Captcha` column

 Now, run `python book_slot.py`